-2 Run Rules Button
+3 Run Rules Button

 The 'Run Rules' button makes it easy for the end user to choose when to execute rules.
-The Rule Services Solution places this button on the ribbon of each Dynamics 365 Entity Form, as shown here:
+Executing rules via the Run Rules button allows for the display of Informational, Warning, and Error notification types, which provide rich feedback to end users.
+Multiple rule sets can also be configured for interactive selection giving users the option of choosing which rules to run for a given record or dataset.
+The InRule Solution places this button on the ribbon of each Dynamics 365 or model-driven app Entity Form, as shown here:

-When the Run Rules button is pressed, the included JavaScript will execute rules against the current entity based on the settings defined in the Rule Services Solution - Rule Configuration Form, described in Appendix F: Rules Configuration and Settings.
-Once you've set up the Integration Framework and validated all functionality, you can hide this button from all forms where it's not used in order to prevent confusion for end users.
-To do this, follow the steps below to hide the button in the default configuration, and then create new configurations to show the button only on the entities that have associated rules.
+When the Run Rules button is pressed, the included JavaScript will execute rules against the current entity based on the settings defined in the InRule Solution - Rules Configuration Form, described in Appendix F: Rules Configuration and Settings.
+Once you have set up the basic InRule configuration and validated all functionality, you can hide this button from all forms where it is not used to prevent confusion for end users.
+To do this, follow the steps in Disabling the InRule Run Rules Button to hide the button in the default configuration, and then create new configurations to show the button only on the entities that have associated rules.